7 Outbound Sales Call Script Examples (+ Free Templates)

 6. Promotional Sales Script

 Special offers or limited-time deals are effective tactics found in sales plans to expedite the sales process and quickly get a lead to the decision phase.
-This outbound call script provides the opportunity to communicate your promotional sales deal and handle common objections you may encounter.
+You can incorporate this tactic in your outbound call opening script and use it in sales mock-up calls for new reps.
+This sample script for selling a product provides the opportunity to communicate your promotional sales deal and handle common objections you may encounter.

 Hi [lead name], this is [your name] from [your organization name].